signs a dog is dying

 You must decide when "enough is enough"

 Dogs add more than joy and love to peoples life.
 Therefore, choosing euthanization can be a difficult decision to make.
 But sometimes, it is necessary because the dog is suffering.
 Maybe the dog is struggling to walk, has lost its hearing, sight or in general, is in pain.
+As soon as you see signs a dog is dying, you must act.
+If the dog has other symptoms, please read about "dog vomiting".

 Some conditions the dog can live with.
 When your dog isn't able to live a life as a dog should, you must judge if it is time to say goodbye.
 A dog loves being a dog, but its life is purposeless when it can't do the things it loves.
+If you see early sign of arthritis in dogs, then this is something that can be treated.

 Your responsibility is to end the suffering before it becomes more than overwhelming for the both of you.